-The ratio of the anterior to posterior vestibule was calculated by obtaining the mathematical average of three static vestibular site on the upper (2, 10, and 12) and lower vestibule (5, 6, and 7), respectively.
+The ratio of the anterior to posterior vestibule was calculated by obtaining the mathematical average of three static vestibular sites on the upper (2, 10, and 12) and lower vestibule (5, 6, and 7), respectively.

 In order to identify potential of anatomical measure, a cluster analysis was performed.
-First the site 10 and 2 and the site 5 and 7 measurements for each participant were averaged to yield an anteriopr and posterior vestibule.
-Next, a K-means clustering algorithm (with Euclidean distance measure) was used to create group particiaptns into vestibular types based on these measurements.
+First, measurements for sites 10 and 2 and then sites 5 and 7 for each participant were averaged to yield an anterior and posterior vestibule.
+Next, a K-means clustering algorithm (with Euclidean distance measure) was used to group participants into vestibular types based on these measurements.
 The number of clusters, k, was set to equal 3 based on clinical observation.
-Other specifications of k were also tested, but the 3-cluster model fit the data best.
+Other specifications of k were also tested, but the 3-cluster model fit the data most effectively.

 Results

-Our cohort primarily consisted of educated, white women, in their thirties.
+Our cohort primarily consisted of educated, white women in their thirties.

-With notable exception of marital status and race, the subgroups of women with and without vestibulodynia were similar (Table 1).
+With the notable exceptions of marital status and race, the subgroups of women with and without vestibulodynia were similar (Table 1).

-Anterior vestibular surface (defined as the mathematical average of measures obtained at sites 2, 10, and 12) was larger than the posterior vestibule (value obtained from averaging measurements from sites 5, 6, and 7) in all women regardless of the case status. (xxx I like ending)
+The anterior vestibular surface (defined as the mathematical average of measures obtained at sites 2, 10, and 12) was larger than the posterior vestibular surface (defined as the mathematical average of measures obtained at sites 5, 6, and 7) in all the women regardless of their case status. (xxx I like ending)

-The ratio measure of the anterior to posterior vestibule, however, showed three morphometric patterns (discussed in later section).
-This ratio measure, however, was not different between the two group of women with or without vestibulodynia.
+The ratio measure of the anterior to the posterior vestibule, however, showed three morphometric patterns (discussed in a later section).
+This ratio measure, however, was not different between the two groups of women with or without vestibulodynia.

 We similarly did not observe any differences in 6 static measures of the vestibule (Table 1).
-Unlike static measures, however, we did find significant differences between the two groups in dynamic measures of the vestibule, especially at 6 O’clock position.
-Specifically, women with vestibulodynia had a shorter functional length at 6 o’clock position of the introitus (1.91 vs 2.21 , p = 0.023) compared to the pain free comparison group (Table 2).
-The remaining two sites (along the y-axis) were less robust and did not quite reach statistical significance (p= 0.086) in two-tailed tests, but were significant in the expected direction in one-tailed tests (p= .043), with women in the vestibulodynia group having shorter distances. (see discussion).
+Unlike static measures, however, we did find significant differences between the two groups in dynamic measures of the vestibule, especially at the 6 o’clock position.
+Specifically, women with vestibulodynia had a shorter functional length at the 6 o’clock position of the introitus (1.91 cm +SE?? vs 2.21 cm +SE?, p = 0.023) compared to the pain free comparison group (Table 2).
+The remaining two sites (along the y-axis) were less robust and did not quite reach statistical significance (p= 0.086) in two-tailed tests, but were significant in the expected direction in one-tailed tests (p= .043), with women in the vestibulodynia group having shorter distances (see discussion).

-We identified 3 distinct classes of the vestibule using cluster analysis, hereon called Class I, II, III.
-Class I consisted of women with the largest difference between anterior and posterior vestibule as demonstrated by the largest ratio.
-In contrast, women in class III represented those with least amount of different between the anterior and posterior vestibule.
-The most common anatomical variation (representing nearly 70%) of our population consisted of women with anatomical measures intermediate between the two groups (class II).
-Figures 3 -5 represents prototypical examples of women falling in each of the three groups.
+We identified three distinct classes of the vestibule using cluster analysis, hereon called Class I, II, III.
+Class I consisted of women with the largest difference between the anterior and posterior vestibule as demonstrated by the largest ratio.
+In contrast, women in class III represented those with the smallest difference between the anterior and posterior vestibule.
+The most common anatomical variation (representing nearly 70% of our population) consisted of women with anatomical measures intermediate between the two groups (class II).
+Figures 3 -5 represents prototypical examples of women falling into each of the three groups.

 Discussion

-In this study we described feasibility of measuring vestibular surface with deference to static and dynamic elements of the anatomy.
+In this initial study we described feasibility of measuring vestibular surface with deference to static and dynamic elements of the anatomy.
 In addition, we confirmed the findings of other investigators with respect to morphometric changes that may occur in the context of disease state, namely vestibulodynia (x sophies paper).
-Lastly, we identified three distinct clustering of vestibular surface area with respect to relative dominance of posterior vs anterior vestibule.
+Lastly, we identified three distinct clusters of vestibular surface area with respect to relative dominance of the posterior vs. anterior vestibule.